 Do you plan on living in East Belfast?
 If so check out our handy guide to what’s best in the east of the city.

-The culture of East Belfast is exemplified by just a few of the greats who hail from the area.
+Firstly the culture of East Belfast is exemplified by just a few of the greats who hail from the area.
 George Best played football on its streets, CS Lewis wrote the infamous Chronicles of Narnia while Van Morrison realised his singing potential here.

-Victorian terrace houses line leafy avenues, while close-knit communities offer a truly homely feel, which proves unsurprisingly popular with families.
+Secondly Victorian terrace houses line leafy avenues, while close-knit communities offer a truly homely feel, which proves unsurprisingly popular with families.

-The abundance of areas, each with their own individual traits, give East Belfast tons of charm.
+Thirdly the abundance of areas, each with their own individual traits, give East Belfast tons of charm.
 Ballyhackamore has established a real name for itself in recent years, while Belmont Road, Cregagh Road and Ravenhill offer an exciting collection of eateries and retailers.

 The city centre and surrounding Newtownards and County Down countryside are easily accessible thanks to reliable public network systems.